suchov/manager-path/ei.md

 What distinguishes great leaders from merely good ones?
 It isn't IQ or technical skills, says Daniel Goleman.
 It's emotional intelligence: a group of five skills that enable the best leaders to maximize their own and their followers' performance.
-When senior managers at one company had a critical mass of EI capabilities, hteir divisions outperformed yearly earnings goals by 20%.
+When senior managers at one company had a critical mass of EI capabilities, their divisions outperformed yearly earnings goals by 20%.

 #### The EI skills are: